lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 #### Query #15

 This is similar to the descending order, only it is the ascending order.
-Here we can see how many billionaires were born in each month in ascending order:
+Here I can see how many billionaires were born in each month in ascending order:

 ```
 select birthMonth, count(personname) as Quantity from statistics_lm3nitro